Select your language

 • Primary culture of human and mouse lung and immune cells

-• Biochemical analyses of proteasome activity (native gel, substrate-based activity tests and activity-based probe analysis)
+• Biochemical analyses of proteasome activity (native gel, activity tests)

-• Viral infections, lentiviral gene transduction and CrispRCas9-based gene editing
+• Virus infections, lentiviral gene transduction, and CrispRCas9-based gene editing

 • Molecular biology-based methods

-• Cell biological assays for growth, survival, migration and differentiation
+• Cell biology assays for growth, survival, migration, and differentiation

-• Analysis of B cell differentiation, maturation and specific antibody response
+• Analysis of B cell differentiation and maturation

 • Multiparametric flow cytometry